LaurentiuGabriel/gpt-trading-agent/README.md

 # AI Trading Agent
 I was just curious if AI can hallucinate where the market is going.

-This application uses Perplexity, GPT-5, QuantiQ.live and Alpaca to find small-cap stocks, provide analysis and recommendations, book orders on these stocks and track the performance of the portfolio.
+This agent uses Perplexity, GPT-5, QuantiQ.live and Alpaca to find small-cap stocks, provide analysis and recommendations, book orders on these stocks and track the performance of the portfolio.
 I also added Streamlit for a better user experience.

 ## Features
 - AI-Driven Stock Discovery: Uses the Perplexity AI API to find interesting micro and small-cap US stocks.